-September 21st - October 2nd 2020 Foundation courses 5-9 th October 2020 Departmental and college induction events Michaelmas Term (Oct-Dec) 2020 Four Core Courses: Remote Imperial lectures broadcast to Mathematical Institute Oxford, Oxford lectures face-to-face with Teams options for remote view By the end of week 6 in Michaelmas term in year 1 (20th November 2020 Confirmed elective choices and enrolled on courses Before start of Hilary term 2021 Confirmed supervisor for DPhil and have a title for research thesis Hilary Term (Jan-Mar) 2021 Three elective courses March/April 2021 Spring Retreat (3-4 days residential/remote course) May 2021 Two week group mini-project Summer 2021 5 day Summer school Week 0 Michaelmas term 2021 Teacher training session Michaelmas term 2021 Teach at least one class End of Michaelmas term 2021 Complete transfer of status Before confirmation of status Teach at least one additional class Trinity Term 2023 Early in the term, apply for confirmation of status.
-Complete confirmation of status by the end of the term.
-Complete confirmation of status End of Trinity Term 2024 Complete confirmation of status Submission of thesis
+September 21 st - October 2 nd 2020 Foundation courses 5-9 th October 2020 Departmental and college induction events Michaelmas Term (Oct-Dec) 2020 Four Core Courses: Tuesdays at Remote Imperial lectures, Thursdays in person Oxford lectures By the end of week 6 in Michaelmas term in year 1 (20th November 2020 Confirmed elective choices and enrolled on courses Before start of Hilary term 2021 Confirmed supervisor for DPhil and have a firm plan in place for structure of research thesis Hilary Term (Jan-Mar) 2021 Three elective courses March/April 2021 Spring Retreat (3-4 days residential/remote course) May 2021 Two week group mini-project September 2021 5 day Summer school Week 0 Michaelmas term 2021 Teacher training session Michaelmas term 2021 Teach at least one class End of Michaelmas term 2021 Complete transfer of status Before confirmation of status Teach at least one additional class End of Michaelmas term 2023 Complete confirmation of status End of Trinity Term 2024 Submission of thesis

 Please let us know if you have a disability that requires accommodations, a health or economic challenge that may impact your time in the CDT or a preferred gender pronoun.
 If you have a schedule conflict due to your religious holiday, or other concerns that impede your ability to be effective on the CDT please tell us.
 We want to create a welcoming, inclusive and equitable environment for all our students and welcome your input on how to achieve this.